sccn/fMRIb/readme.md

 See https://sccn.ucsd.edu/bugzilla/show_bug.cgi?id=1520

+Changes in V2.1
+Fix version display issue in EEGLAB, no other changes.

 -----------------------
  This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by